googleanalytics/autotrack/docs/plugins/page-visibility-tracker.md

 ## Overview

 It's becoming increasingly common for users to visit your site, and then leave it open in a browser tab for hours or days.
-And with rise in popularity of single page applications, some tabs almost never get closed.
+And with rise in popularity of [single page applications](https://en.wikipedia.org/wiki/Single-page_application) (SPAs) and [progressive web apps](https://developers.google.com/web/progressive-web-apps/) (PWAs) some tabs almost never get closed.

 Because of this shift, the traditional model of pageviews and sessions simply does not apply in a growing number of cases.

-The `pageVisibilityTracker` plugin changes this paradigm by shifting from pageload being the primary indicator to [Page Visibility](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API).
+The `pageVisibilityTracker` plugin changes this paradigm by shifting from page load being the primary indicator to [Page Visibility](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API).
 To understand why this is important, consider this scenario: you've just updated your website to be able to fetch new content in the background and display it to the user when they return to your page (without forcing them to reload).
 If you were only using the default analytics.js tracking snippet, this change would result is dramatically fewer pageviews, even though the user is consuming the same amount of content.

 By taking Page Visibility into consideration, the `pageVisibilityTracker` plugin is able to report consistent numbers regardless of whether the user needs to reload the page.